 There are a number of opportunities available to tenants and leaseholders to have a say in the way their homes and estates are managed.
 You can become a member of the Tenants' and Leaseholders' Forum or you could provide regular feedback about standards of cleaning or grounds maintenance by becoming an estate monitor or block captain.
-You can also attend estate inspections with your Area Housing Estates Officer.
+You can also attend estate inspections with your Neighbourhood Officer.
 To find out more please click on the links below:

 The Tenants' and Leaseholders Forum provides tenants and leaseholders with an ideal opportunity to meet with other tenants and leaseholders and to let us know about issues in the area where you live.
 Meetings also give you a chance to give us feedback on the services that we provide and to influence decisions made about your homes and communities.
 You can also find out what is happening nationally in the housing sector.